-- 72. The expatriate personnel deployed unofficially by the UAE in Bandar Siyada to assist the PMPF have also directly supervised or supported several operations conducted by the PMPF, in addition to security operations conducted by the Puntland police in Bosaso and Puntland intelligence services.
-Regarding the latter, the Monitoring Group corroborated several reports of PMPF aircraft providing aerial surveillance and fire support to ground operations engaging Al-Shabaab in the Galgala region of Bari, Puntland, in January, February and March 2013. - 73.
-Nevertheless, the Monitoring Group urges the international community, in accordance with paragraph 12 of Security Council resolution 1846 (2008) and paragraphs 11 (b) and 12 of resolution 1772 (2007), and within the framework of the constitutions of the Federal State and of the Puntland State of Somalia, to support the PMPF in the context of rule of law institutions, as it remains one of the most organized, trained and equipped security force in Somalia. - 74.
+- 73. The expatriate personnel deployed unofficially by the UAE in Bandar Siyada to assist the PMPF have also directly supervised or supported several operations conducted by the PMPF, in addition to security operations conducted by the Puntland police in Bosaso and Puntland intelligence services.
+Regarding the latter, the Monitoring Group corroborated several reports of PMPF aircraft providing aerial surveillance and fire support to ground operations engaging Al-Shabaab in the Galgala region of Bari, Puntland, in January, February and March 2013. - 74.
+Nevertheless, the Monitoring Group urges the international community, in accordance with paragraph 12 of Security Council resolution 1846 (2008) and paragraphs 11 (b) and 12 of resolution 1772 (2007), and within the framework of the constitutions of the Federal State and of the Puntland State of Somalia, to support the PMPF in the context of rule of law institutions, as it remains one of the most organized, trained and equipped security force in Somalia. - 75.
 The PMPF has demonstrated on several occasions, despite the departure of the management and mentors from Sterling Corporate Services (see also annex 6.3), its capacity to deal with complex situations involving land, sea and air elements, such as the boarding of maritime vessels, an assault operation against a hijacked ship and the arrest of fishermen conducting illegal fishing activities off the coast of Puntland.
-The release of 22 crew members of the MV Iceberg 1 on 23 December 2012, after a two-week campaign led by Rudolph "Roelf" Van Heerden, a former South-African army officer acting as a team leader for the expatriate personnel supporting the PMPF, constitutes the first successful rescue operation of crew members on board a pirate-controlled vessel by a Somali security force, although with unauthorized foreign assistance and support (see also II.D. of the Somalia report).
+The release of 22 crew members of the MV Iceberg 1 on 23 December 2012, after a two-week campaign led by Rudolph "Roelf" Van Heerden, a former South-African army officer acting as a team leader for the expatriate personnel supporting the PMPF, constitutes the first successful rescue operation of crew members on

-33 "Puntland Impounds North Korea Vessel for Discharging Cement at Sea", Puntland State of Somalia Press release, 17 November 2012.
+&lt;sup>33 "Puntland Impounds North Korea Vessel for Discharging Cement at Sea", Puntland State of Somalia Press release, 17 November 2012.

-34 "Puntland Forces Safely Rescue 22 Hostages of MV Iceberg 1", Puntland State of Somalia Press release, 23 December 2012.
+&lt;sup>34 "Puntland Forces Safely Rescue 22 Hostages of MV Iceberg 1", Puntland State of Somalia Press release, 23 December 2012.

-35 "PMPF apprehended 5 Iranian illegal fishing boats", Puntland State of Somalia Press release, 23 April 2013.
+&lt;sup>35 "PMPF apprehended 5 Iranian illegal fishing boats", Puntland State of Somalia Press release, 23 April 2013.